JShollaj/AWS-Machine-Learning/AWS Certified Machine Learning Specialty 2022 - Hands On!.md

 - We can also configure lifecycle rules based on:

+  - Start with S3 Storage Analysis to create rules.
   - Transition to storage class.
   - Costs.
   - Object based.
   - Expiration/Deletion based on inactivity.

+- S3 Encryption for Objects

+   -